South Carolina Disability Payments: How to Qualify

 How to Apply for South Carolina Disability Benefits

 Ready to start the application process?
-No matter which program you choose, you have 4 different ways you can file your application:
+No matter which program you choose, you have a few ways you can file your application:

 Important: See our disability application checklist for the documents and other proof you need to file along with your claim forms.
 Any application that includes medical records will likely get South Carolina disability benefits paid faster!